 Click next to “Identity” to open the identity selection window.

-Click on the Set for the “Custom Account” and put user name as “SRV_SettingsApp” and provide the password “”.
+Click on the Set for the “Custom Account” and put user name as “SVC_ED_SettingsApp” and provide the password “”.

 Create a website as follows,

 Expand the the server and right click on the “Site” and select “Add Web Site”